Three Ways to Limit Overborrowing for Higher Education

 A standardized, transparent offer that clearly itemizes direct costs and fees would help students and families make informed decisions about which school to attend and how much they’re expecting to pay—ultimately helping to avoid overborrowing.

+Without meaningful reform to curb overborrowing, the cost of college will keep rising, another generation of students will keep taking on unaffordable debt, and taxpayers will continue footing the bill.
 These three reforms are important steps toward helping students and families borrow responsibly, while ensuring access to higher education.

 FAFSA is a registered service mark of U.S. Department of Education, Federal Student Aid